Spring Activities for Preschoolers

 Bees:

+Children love to follow the trail of ants back to their nest.
+Discuss predicting the weather by watching the activity in an ant’s nest.
 Use an ink pad for children to take finger prints.
 A thumb print can be turned into an ant.
 Use markers to add the legs.
 Fingerprints can be transformed into birds, butterflies, caterpillars and much more.

 Lady Bugs:

-- Use red dot stickers to represent a certain number on one half of the lady bug.
+To discover that a tiny lady bug has landed on you is a delight for all, particularly preschool children!
+By using a template of a simple bug’s body on black card, the children can practice their scissor skills to cut along a curved line.
+This can be a counting and number activity.- Use red dot stickers to represent a certain number on one half of the lady bug.
 The child then sticks the corresponding number of dots on the other half.

 - Have a different number written on each half; for example 2 and 3.
 The child then sticks the corresponding number of dots on each half.